 Long-pile eastern rugs in cream and gold covered the floor.
 Even at this early hour, light streamed from a window set into the sloping roof, highlighting the pure white sheets and covers Joan of Kent nestled within.
 As she curled up on the tightly stuffed ducks-down mattress, she felt as if she was lying on a cloud.

-The beams and panelling of the room were fashioned from a dark timber that seemed to absorb all light, accentuating the beams of light from the roof window, made visible by a myriad of minute dust particles.
+The beams and panelling of the room were fashioned from a dark timber, accentuating the beams of light from the roof window, made visible by a myriad of minute dust particles.
 Two flags pinned tightly to the ceiling were the only decoration of the mezzanine level.
 On one side was the single lion rampant of the Prince and on the other the silver and blue montage of Kent; subtle symbolism.
 Even when the Prince and Joan were apart, in this room they were always together.

 Joan of Kent woke to the sound of cheering.
 She turned over lazily and stretched out her hand to find the Prince, before remembering that the Prince had left, somewhat noisily, many hours earlier.

 The cheering now seemed to be below her room.
 She heard the unmistakable sounds of two sets of guards negotiating someone’s passage and knew the new arrival must be of some importance.
 The door swung open.
 Joan of Kent pulled the sheets up to her chin as Queen Philippa entered the room.

 There was no sign of any affection in Queen Philippa’s voice.
 ‘How did I find you?
 I make it my business to know where you are.
 Sometimes you manage to disappear but for the last twelve months, it has been comparatively easy.
 All I have to do is find the Prince and you will not be far away.’